 Brackets are the fruiting structures of many different fungi that cause heartwood decay in standing trees.
 The fungal bodies or brackets appear in spring, summer and autumn, but weakened trees can topple at any time.
 Note that there are other fungi which also cause decay that are not bracket fungi.

 There are many different types of bracket fungi (see the photo gallery below for examples).
 Some are specific to a particular host and often of little importance in gardens.
-Important ones that commonly cause significant damage to garden trees include:
+Important ones that may cause significant damage to garden trees include:

 - Ash heart rot, caused by the bracket fungus Inonotus hispidus, attacks Fraxinus (ash), Juglans (walnut), Malus (apple), Platanus (plane), Ulmus (elm) and other broad-leaved trees